dugalcedo/react-blackjack/README.md

 # React blackjack

-Blackjack, made in a couple hours with React.
+Blackjack, made in a couple hours with React and Typescript.